number24/Comp4711-lab5/data/jobs.md

 - All the riches of Middle Earth

 ## Qualifications ##
-- *Must be stealthy*
+- **Must be stealthy**
-- *High problem solving ability*
+- **High problem solving ability**
-- *Good endurance*
+- **Good endurance**
-- *Must be able to fend of Enemies:*
+- **Must be able to fend of Enemies which may include:**
 -- Agents of Saruman
 -- Balrogs
 -- Demons
 -- Dragons
 -- Dunlendings
 -- Goblins
 -- Minions of Angmar
 -- Morannon Orcs
 -- Morgul Orcs
 -- Orcs
 -- Servants of Morgoth
 -- Servants of Sauron
 -- Snagae
 -- Werewolves
 -- Wraiths

-Please contact Gandalf if interest, catch any pigeon you see nearby and attach letter, include letter head *For Gandalf* and we will contact you immediately.
+** Please contact Gandalf if interest, **
+Catch any pigeon you see nearby and attach letter,
+include letter head *For Gandalf* and we will contact you immediately.